DevKoenv/DungeonQuest/docs/user_stories.md

 - _As a player, I want to explore a dungeon with multiple rooms, so I can progress through the game._
   - **Acceptance Criteria**:
     - Rooms are randomly generated.
-    - Some rooms contain enemies, treasure, or traps.
 - _As a player, I want to heal and restock after clearing the dungeon, so I can prepare for the next run._
   - **Acceptance Criteria**: Players return to the shop between dungeon levels.